xavmcc3/E/README.md

 # E.h
-A C header that includes preprocessors defining everything to the letter "E" for better readability.
+A C header that includes preprocessors aliasing everything to the letter "E" for better readability.

 ### Setup
 To set up the program, download `e.h` and place it in the directory of your C program.
 Alternatively, copy all of the code from `e.h` and paste it into your own file.